makers-mark/ZM-Chameleon/README.md

   - Toggle to lock/unlock the current stored RECord button position on all monitors
   - You can disable the ability of the RECord button press when the monitor is in Alert state
   - Change the size in pixels of the RECord button
+  - Added a Console (hamburger Icon) to go back to the Console screen from Montage
+    >Right+Left Click still works too, but sometimes a click goes through to a monitor
+  - Options to change the look of the Console Icon, including stroke/fill color and opacities
   - Option to obfuscate the user name on the login page
   - A button to clear all extension storage (everything goes back to default)
   ---